nshift/github-guidelines/.github/ISSUE_TEMPLATE/new-guideline-request.md

 ## Resources :link:
 <!-- List all the resources you used. -->
 <!-- Give credits to authors.
 If you did not get inspired by others, remove this section. -->
-> Please link the resources you used in order to give credit to authors.